ShiyuFan0820/CSLearningNote/BasicLearning/Basic_8_python_specific_properties.md

 A decorator in Python is a function that takes an other function as an argument, adds some functionalities to the function and returns the modified function.

-To demonstrate how a decorator works, we first look at an outer function with a inner function in it:
+To demonstrate how a decorator actually works, we first look at an outer function with a inner function in it:
 ```py
 def out_func(msg):
     message = msg